Why is UHI offering a translation memory service?

 Delivering a shared service approach reduces the costs considerably, to individual organisations and translators, especially if they were to develop this type of infrastructure in-house.
 Full training on the use of the service will be given, along with on-going technical support and the initial development of databases as required.

-In order to enable implementation of this service UHI has selected Kilgray as the provider of its translation memory software.
+In order to enable implementation of this service we selected Kilgray as the provider of its translation memory software.
 The University of the Highlands and Islands currently uses this software as part of its commitment to working bilingually.
 A Translation Memory Service, to assist the translation process, has never before been developed for Scottish Gaelic.
-As such, this radical new development is a first for UHI.
+As such, this radical new development is a first for the university.